AlecFessler/AdaptivePatchingViT/README.md

 ### 2. Dynamic Patch Sampling

 - Affine transformations from the STN are used to sample patches from the input image.
-- This approach allows for flexible patch locations, sizes, and orientations.
+- This approach allows for flexible patch locations, receptive fields, and orientations.
 - Patch selection varies across different images and training iterations, enabling the model to explore various spatial configurations.

 ### 3. Interpolated Positional Embeddings

-- Positional information is interpolated based on the adaptive patch locations.
+- Positional information is interpolated based on the translation parameters of the selected patches.
 - This ensures spatial coherence with the dynamically selected patches.
 - The interpolation process maintains the spatial context of each patch within the overall image.